mebusy/pyMinecraft/README.md

 - and with such action we have to rebuild the entire chunk mesh.
 - [A Fast Voxel Traversal Algorithm for Ray Tracing](http://www.cse.yorku.ca/~amana/research/grid.pdf)
     - a special case of the DDA algorithm, but only in relation to voxels.

+### Frustum Culling

+- is about reducing chunk draw calls, meaning we'll only render those chunks that are inside the player's View Frustum.
+- the most efficient way is for our chunk to create a bounding volume in the form of sphere.